$\mathbf{\Omega_1\Omega_2}$-$\mathbf{\Lambda}$CDM: A promising phenomenological extension of the standard model of cosmology: Introduction

 We identify transient phantom behavior of the $\Omega_1\Omega_2$--$\Lambda$CDM model, and finally proceed for the observational analysis of the model in two stages.
 First, we constrain the $\Omega_1\Omega_2$--$\Lambda$CDM model using Planck CMB data alone, and demonstrate that the geometric degeneracy inherent in CMB observations \cite{Efstathiou:1998xx} allows for significantly higher values of $H_0$ when late-time restrictions are relaxed.
 Second, we use the latest baryonic acoustic oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2025zgx}, which provide crucial anchoring of the expansion history at intermediate redshifts ($0.3 \lesssim z \lesssim 2.3$).
 Their combination with Planck CMB data breaks degeneracies and yields tight constraints on the model parameters.
 We show that this approach alleviates the Hubble tension predicted by TRGB measurements.
 The model predicts a smooth, non-monotonic evolution of the dark energy, featuring a transient phantom phase that enhances late-time acceleration.
 Remarkably, this is achieved without altering the early-universe parameters, highlighting the power of reconstruction-first methods for late-time modifications.

 This paper is structured as follows.
 In Section~\ref{sec:model}, we provide the theoretical framework of the $\Omega_1\Omega_2$--$\Lambda$CDM model and derive its key background equations.
-The observational datasets and statistical methodology employed in our analysis are described in Section~\ref{sec:data_methods}.
+The observational datasets, evolution of linear perturbations and statistical methodology employed in our analysis are described in Section~\ref{sec:data_methods}.
 Main results and discussion of the observational constraints on model parameters are reported in Section~\ref{sec:results}.
+A comparison of the model and results with some existing dynamical dark energy models is presented in Section \ref{sec:comparison}.
 Finally, section~\ref{sec:conclusions} summarizes main findings of this study with some future directions.